Home About Us Curley History Updates DNA Testing Links

 how they acquired the surname or when.
 What is clear is that the BY198 Curley family has been in the Galway area for a very

-long time, they did not come from the north of Ireland and they are of the same genetic root as the Egan/Keegan family and
+long time, they did not come from the north of Ireland and they are clearly a branch of Egan/Keegan family who have a long and

-and our Curley ancestor was attached to the Burke retinue and had been there since the arrival of the de Burghs or possibly
+Burke retinue and had been on those lands since the arrival of the de Burghs or shortly thereafter.
+In the service of the de Burgh

 Disclaimer: